delirial/dlife/content/posts/ornaments.md

 ---
 title: "Ornaments"
 date: 2023-07-15T21:50:59+02:00
+description: 'As soon as Winston had dealt with each of the messages, he clipped his speakwritten corrections to the appropriate copy of the Times and pushed them into the pneumatic tube. '
+image: images/cctv.jpeg
 draft: false
 ---
 This document will be my first post.
 I was searching a lot, what could be the best way to learn, remember and improve my thoughts about information technologies and others wonders of my interests.